allegro/grunt-maven-plugin/README.md

 # grunt-maven-plugin

-**grunt-maven-plugin** plugin allows to integrate **Grunt** tasks into **Maven** build process. [**Grunt**](http://gruntjs.com/) is the JavaScript task runner utility. **grunt-maven-plugin** works on both Windows and \*nix systems.
+**grunt-maven-plugin** plugin allows you to integrate **Grunt** tasks into the **Maven** build process. [**Grunt**](http://gruntjs.com/) is the JavaScript task runner utility. **grunt-maven-plugin** works on both Windows and \*nix systems.

-**grunt-maven-plugin** comes with unique Maven+Grunt Integrated Workflow which removes all impediments present when trying to build project using two different build tools.
+**grunt-maven-plugin** comes with unique Maven+Grunt Integrated Workflow which removes all impediments presented when trying to build project using two different build tools.

-*Version 1.2.0 intorduces new set of tasks for Maven+Grunt Integrated Workflow.
+*Version 1.2.0 introduces new set of tasks for Maven+Grunt Integrated Workflow.
 If you were using earlier versions, please consult [migration guide](https://github.com/allegro/grunt-maven-plugin/wiki/Migrating-from-1.1.x-to-1.2.x) before upgrading.*

 ## Prerequisites